Nick Grimshaw: Radio

 In March 2014, he completed a twelve-hour bicycle ride for Sport Relief.
 The event raised more than £115,000.
 Later that year, he also took part in the Clash of the Titans event as part of John Bishop's team Team Bishop.

 In May 2015, Grimshaw's Breakfast Show fell to 5.5 million listeners a week, becoming tied with Sara Cox's show for the lowest number of listeners in Radio 1's history.
 The station controller Ben Cooper congratulated Grimshaw saying, "I'm pleased that Grimmy is doing what I've asked of him by keeping his young audience happy and scaring off the over-30s.".
-In August 2016, listener figures were reported to have dropped to 5.4 million, down 400,000 year-on-year, and making it the lowest listened to breakfast show in the station's history.
+In August 2016, listener figures were reported to have dropped to 5.4 million, down 400,000-year-on-year, and making it the lowest listened to breakfast show in the station's history.

-In July 2017 the BBC confirmed that Grimshaw's salary was in the £350,000 – £399,999 bracket.

-In October 2017, Grimshaw's Breakfast Show fell to 4.93 million listeners a week, the lowest listening figures for BBC Radio 1's breakfast show since records began.
+In July 2017, the BBC confirmed that Grimshaw's salary was in the £350,000 – £399,999 bracket.
+In October 2017, his Breakfast Show fell to 4.93 million listeners a week, the lowest listening figures for BBC Radio 1's breakfast show since records began.
 Controller Ben Cooper defended the stats and said it was still "the most relevant youth brand in the UK today".

 On 31 May 2018, it was announced that Grimshaw would be leaving the breakfast show and effectively swapping shows with Greg James.
 The move meant Grimshaw took over the 4-7pm drivetime slot.
 On 30 June 2021, Grimshaw announced he would be leaving Radio 1 after 14 years on air.
 His final show on the station was on 12 August 2021.

+On 9 January 2025, it was announced by the BBC that Grimshaw would take over from Lauren Laverne as the new presenter of BBC Radio 6 Music's breakfast show, which he has covered for since August 2024.
+It also marks Laverne's return to the station for the first time since she was diagnosed with cancer and subsequently given the all-clear.